ZhgChg.Li

 let toFinalFrame = transitionContext.finalFrame(for: toViewController!)

-// Get the view content of the current UIViewController:
+// Get the current UIViewController's view:

 let fromView = transitionContext.view(forKey: .from)